 From The Mind-Beauty Connection: 9 Days to Less Stress, Gorgeous Skin, and a Whole New You by Amy Wechsler.

 - Q How are moisturizers for normal or combination skin unique?

 - Q What should my daily moisturizing skin care regimen include?

-- Q How can I treat dry hands and lips?
+- Q How can I protect against dry skin during winter?

 - Q How can knowing my skin type help me choose the right skin moisturizer?